eddietheengineer/VoronDocs/setup/wiring/README.md

 ### Mini12864 Display (V1, V2, Switchwire)

-If installing a Mini12864 display, please follow the [Mini12864 Klipper Guide](./mini12864_klipper_guide.md)
+If installing a Mini12864 display, please follow the Mini12864 Klipper Guide located in the [Additional](../../setup/additional/README.md) section.

 ### Using non-24V fans with a 24V powered MCU